-I seriously cannot BELIEVE it’s about to be July.
+I seriously cannot BELIEVE it’s already June.
 WTH?
 Anyone else feel like summer just blew down the door??

 If summer has caught you as unaware as me, blink your eyes, grab your shades and your sunscreen, and get in the mood for heat.
 Here’s some summertime flair to deck out your backyard (the best summer decor goes outside, right?):

 Light It Up